Explore more blogs

 What is a silent auction?

-A silent auction is a fundraising event that allows donors to “silently” bid on items you’ve procured for a set amount of time without paddle-raising or a fast-talking auctioneer at the helm.
-Each auction item goes home with the highest bidder when the event ends, and because businesses and individuals donate all the items, your organization gets to keep 100% of the proceeds.
+A silent auction is a fundraising event that allows donors to “silently” bid on items for a set amount of time without paddle-raising or a fast-talking auctioneer.
+When the event ends, each auction item goes home with the highest bidder.

 How does a silent auction work?

 You can also plan a fully online silent auction with auction management software.
 Instead of exploring items in a venue, participants can view auction items online and outbid one another from their computer or mobile device.
-Hybrid or fully virtual online auctions for nonprofits are increasing in popularity for several reasons, including:

 How to plan a silent auction infographic